 By: Patricia Stone, a travel writer and consultant for www.GlobalAdventuress.com

-Travel Acknowledgements: We would like to thank the Four Seasons DIFC & Mina Brasserie, Palazzo Versace & Vanitas, Seawings, Burj Khalifa, Burj Al Arab and Arabian Adventures for hosting us during our stay.
-A special thanks to our driver and guide, Rashid and Gihan, of EET www.eet.ae , a leader in tour operations and travel management in the region who provided us with a private tour of Dubai.
-EET lives up to their motto “Always good Service, Always customer comes first.”
+Travel Acknowledgements: We would like to thank the The Oberoi Dubai, Raffles Dubai, Four Seasons DIFC & Mina Brasserie, Palazzo Versace & Vanitas, Seawings, Burj Khalifa, Burj Al Arab, Arabian Adventures, and EET for hosting us during our stay.

 Also, we appreciate the support of our sponsors – GoPro, providing us with a Go Pro Hero3 to capture the video clips on YouTube, and DK Eyewitness Travel for providing us with a helpful Top 10 Dubai & Abu Dhabi Travel Guide.
 Opinions in this article are our own.